 (Sorting by Intent Similarity.)

-The higher the Intent Similarity, the more identical the audience is — this means that you can create one piece of content and use these similar keywords in the copy to address the same intent to the same audience.
+The higher the Intent Similarity, the more identical the audience is — this means that you can group keywords with similar intent and incorporate them into one blog post to address the same audience.

 As the Intent Similarity begins to decline, that signals that the intent is different.
 The audience still has an overlap with the original keyword, but they think about these new words differently.

-In this case, new content should be created to address the proper intent of those keywords.
+In this case, new content should be created to address the proper search intent of those keywords.

 How do you know when there’s a large enough change in intent to warrant new content?